-One of the most common occurrences I see when reviewing a client’s AdWords account, is that the keywords, and often the ad copy, is too broad in terms of who is able to see their ad.
+One of the most common occurrences I see when reviewing a client’s Google Ads account, is that the keywords, and often the ad copy, is too broad in terms of who is able to see their ad.
 This means the advertiser’s ads are appearing for relatively poor quality users, which drive up the number of impressions, and results in poor quality visitors (clicks).
 This produces a less than optimal account performance and ROI.

-Choosing the right keywords, matching options, ad copy and landing page, all have to do with how aggressive you want to be in using AdWords and how much effort you want to put into optimizing your campaigns.
+Choosing the right keywords, matching options, ad copy and landing page, all have to do with how aggressive you want to be in using Google Ads and how much effort you want to put into optimizing your campaigns.
 Here again, it all comes down to ROI.
 And one particularly important metric in the ROI calculation will be the lifetime value of a new customer.
 See my article titled PPC essentials and pay particular attention to what I call the tactical triangle.

-When I describe the two most important skills I bring to our relationship, I say it is: 1) a deep understanding of Google AdWords and 2) the mindset of visitors from search engines and display ads.
+When I describe the two most important skills I bring to our relationship, I say it is: 1) a deep understanding of Google Ads and 2) the mindset of visitors from search engines and display ads.
 If you have a good sense of how visitors from search and display think and how they are likely to act, you are able to make some important decisions about who should see your ad and who shouldn’t.
 How you implement your decision has to do with knowing how keyword matching options work.

 The process of determining who sees your ad is often a collaborative decision made between me and the client.
 I am usually not familiar enough with the client’s business and there will be terms that require the client’s perspective.
 But that alone isn’t enough.
 I usually have to explain to the client, the subtle nuances between seemingly equally relevant keywords and search terms.
 In the absence of clear and compelling conversion data, it comes down to probability theory.
 What are the chances of converting this visitor verses that visitor?
 And while I may offer an opinion on specific keywords, it is the client who makes the final decision.